-- The Art, Design and Craft curriculum builds on four key elements: generating ideas, evaluation, creating (developing making skills) and knowledge and understanding.
-These elements do not stand as isolated parts, with lessons containing a combination of them working together. - The curriculum design ensures cross curricular activities with other subject areas such as history and geography. - Art Weeks every half term - Artist of the Week celebration during Art Week - Celebrate Artists from different cultures and backgrounds - Wow Days - Enrichment Days - Christmas Craft Mornings with Parents - Pupil Parliament competitions - Yearly Creativity Awards for each year group.
+- The art and design curriculum builds on four key elements: generating ideas, evaluation, creating (developing making skills) and knowledge and understanding.
+These elements do not stand as isolated parts, with lessons containing a combination of them working together.

+- The curriculum design ensures cross curricular activities with other subject areas such as history and geography.

+- Art Weeks every half term

+- Artist of the Week celebration during Art Week

+- Celebrate Artists from different cultures and backgrounds

+- Wow Days

+- Enrichment Days

+- Christmas Craft Mornings

+with Parents

+- Pupil Parliament competitions

+- Yearly Creativity Awards for each year group.

+- Low stake quizzes and hinge questions

+- Floorbooks

+- Art Journal

 - Historically, children perceive art to be drawing and painting.
 The art curriculum ensures all children can be artists. - Children develop a broad range of skills and engage in activities where they can apply the skills they have acquired and make links between them, - Tasks have meaning and purpose.
 Some are designed to replicate activities that many families nationally may provide in the home. - Art and design activities give children a sense of achievement and allows them to take pride in their work which builds confidence.
 Children get to try new things and also develop their "self-regulation skills" (e.g. when waiting for paint or glue to dry).
 This helps them develop patience and perseverance. - Children understand the steps required to achieve a finished product.
-They learn to plan, try out ideas, learn from mistakes and evaluate a finished piece of work. - Children develop a critical eye, can take inspiration from artists and appreciate their work. - Children know there are famous artists that have been successful and are aware of some of their work.
+They learn to plan, try out ideas, learn from mistakes and evaluate a finished piece of work. - Children develop a critical eye, can take inspiration from artists and appreciate their work. - Children know there are famous artists that have been successful and are aware of some of their work. - Children celebrate their achievements as a record within Art, Design and Craft through a shared floorbook. - Children develop a resilience to things not being 'perfect' - the ethos 'progress not perfection is adopted' within their personal journals

-Art can act as a vehicle for providing children with new and different experiences, counterbalancing the life experiences they already have.
+• Art can act as a vehicle for

+providing children with new and

+different experiences,

+counterbalancing the life

+experiences they already have.